trilitech/tezos-developer-docs/src/pages/docs/nft/create-an-nft/create-an-nft.md

 id: create-an-nft
 ---

-## How to mint NFTs on Tezos using Taquito and Pinata
+## How to mint NFTs on Tezos

-### How to mint NFTs on Tezos using Taquito and Pinata <a id="167b"></a>

-Everybody is talking about NFTs!
-But a lot of people don’t understand what they are or how they work.
-Where are they stored?
-What do they represent?
-Why do some of them become so expensive?
-Am I going to become rich if I sell NFTs too? 😄

-Although Ethereum was the first blockchain to start the NFT revolution, more and more NFT “minters” are moving to Tezos, attracted by the low gas fees, the robust smart contract platform, and the recent success of Hic et Nunc.

 After understanding a couple of basic concepts related to what NFTs are and how they work, you can easily create your own NFT platform where artists can mint, sell and distribute their creations.
-This is what this article is all about: In the first part, you will get an overview of the mechanics of NFTs, in general, and on Tezos.
+In the first part of this guide, you will get an overview of the mechanics of NFTs.
 If you want to get your hands dirty, you will get an explanation of how the code of an NFT platform works, on the contract level but also on the dapp level.
 This article is mainly designed for beginner programmers who want to get a better idea of the code involved in the creation and use of NFTs, but non-technical readers will also find important information to deepen their understanding of both NFTs and the Tezos blockchain.

 You will learn how to build a simple NFT platform backed by a smart contract on the Tezos blockchain capable of minting, transferring, and burning NFTs while hosting their metadata on the IPFS.
 You need a basic knowledge of JavaScript to follow along in part 2.
 We will only have a high-level overview of the smart contract so no knowledge of Ligo is required, but a general knowledge of programming concepts would help.